macloo/just_enough_code/README.md

 *Don't teach your students to use this.*

+**A WORD OF WARNING:** HTML, CSS, and JavaScript have all evolved over the years.
+When you search online for answers, tutorials, and examples, check *carefully* to find a date, and make sure you are not using old techniques that have been replaced.
+Outdated info is a big source of trouble for beginners!

 ## Step 1: HTML

 Use [JSFiddle](https://jsfiddle.net/) to let students play with HTML tags.
 Students can create a free account, save their work, and turn in a JSFiddle URL for a grade.
 [Here is an example.](https://jsfiddle.net/macloo/3j60uz7b/) The key commands in JSFiddle are Run, Save and Update, and Set as Base.